Assumptions

 No Taxes

-Note: This simulation uses simplified assumptions and should not be considered as financial advice.
+Note: Note: This simulation uses simplified assumptions and should not be considered as financial advice.
 Real-world scenarios may differ significantly due to market volatility, tax implications, and other factors.